divakar-amd/DVNotes/vLLM.md

     ```
 ### Extra-Decode
 - When using `--output-len=1` (in an attempt to capture prefill only), an extra Decode step happens owing to **Asynchronous Output Processing** [(link)]([url](https://blog.vllm.ai/2024/09/05/perf-update.html)).
 Hence, you would see an extra Graph Launch for the decode in the profiler trace.
+- Use `--disable-async-output-proc` when you want to profile only the Prefill part.
+This would void the extra graph launch for the Decode step.
+- Or, `--enforce-eager` can also be used.